 As a former Category Manager for over 12 years at one of the big four UK supermarkets, Darren A. Smith, knew that some of his suppliers could be trusted and some could not.
 Like all of us – We trust some people and we don’t trust other people.
 This meant that choosing what to implement and what not to implement was about who presented it, as much as what they presented.

-Trust can be defined as an equation of 4 parts.
+You can define trust as an equation of 4 parts.
 This equation helps us to understand the ‘grey’ that is trust, into a more black and white definition.
-The 4 parts of the equation are: ‘Credibility’, plus ‘Reliability’, plus ‘Intimacy’, divided by ‘Self Orientation’.
+The 4 parts of the equation are, ‘Credibility’, plus ‘Reliability’, plus ‘Intimacy’, divided by ‘Self Orientation’.

 Action: If your score is low find someone credible that you know on each subject and book a meeting to challenge them to improve your credibility.

 2. Reliability: ‘I Always Deliver on Time’

 This part of the equation is about your actions.
 In particular, doing what you say you will and when you said you would.
 We’ve all been let down by someone who we know promises to do that thing when they said they would and yet we knew full well that they wouldn’t despite their words.
 Are you known as someone who does what they said they would?
 This is as much about clarifying the brief as it is about getting the right thing done on time.
 Most people are poor at delegation because what they had in their head, they either didn’t want to say or didn’t know they had to say it.
 Seek clarity on the task you have agreed to do by asking questions until you understand what has been asked.

 Action: Score, out of 10, how reliable you are when you have been asked to do something.
 If your score is low your time management system is probably at fault – We can help!

 3. Intimacy: ‘I Know a Bit About You and You About Me’